Picchiiii/iTeachChem-discord-bot/README.md

 - `+status <activity> <status>` This command is used to set the status of the bot (Bot owner only).
 You can have any type of status possible inside of a discord bot.
 "Playing", "listening", "watching" and "Custom".

 ## Errors
-Feel free to message me on my discord
+Feel free to message me on my discord @picchiii